 This tutorial will take you through the basics of Tableau.
-You'll be working with the USDA Food Access Research Atlas from the US Department of Agriculture.
-This is an extensive set of data, by US county, regarding access to grocery stores, convenience stores, restaurants, and socioeconomic and health data.
+You'll be working with the USDA Food Access Research Atlas from the Department of Agriculture.
+This is an extensive set of data, by U.S. counties, regarding access to grocery stores, convenience stores, restaurants, and socioeconomic and health data.

-This data set was accessed through data.gov and hosted on the US Department of Agriculture web site (see http://catalog.data.gov/dataset/food-access-research-atlas).
+This data set was accessed through data.gov and hosted on the Department of Agriculture website (see http://catalog.data.gov/dataset/food-access-research-atlas).